Deciding under uncertainty: International Relations Master students put MEDOT to the test

 Contenu central

-This exercise is part of the simulation workshops of the Master 2 International Relations training model.
-Held over a full day on February 3rd, it was led by four officers from the Enseignement militaire supérieur scientifique et technique (EMSST), illustrating the value of exchanges between the academic and military worlds.
+This exercise is one of the situational workshops in the Master 2 International Relations curriculum.
+Organized over a full day on February 3, it was led by four officers from the Enseignement militaire supérieur scientifique et technique (EMSST) and is part of the International Relations Master's desire to acculturate its students to the concrete realities of the various professionals working in the field.

-In this way, the International Relations Master also promotes the signing of the recent agreement between Inalco and the Centre de l'enseignement militaire supérieur-Terre.
+In this way, the International Relations Master also intends to bring to life the long-standing partnership linking Inalco and the Centre de l'enseignement militaire supérieur-Terre, with a view to decompartmentalizing and sharing expertise and practices.

 A student and a man in uniform stand in front of a map.
 A group of students give a presentation to a seated man in uniform.